Developer guide

 <boolean>

-If true, users are required to submit their phone number without verification.
+Requires users to submit a phone number without verification.

 false